This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 - How to design an exercise

 Before jumping into the detailed design of this day’s agenda, let’s have a quick look at adult learning.
-There are a few general principles that can help you orientate yourself while designing your training sessions for your train the trainer course.
+There are a few general principles that can help you orientate yourself while designing your training sessions.

 When we learn as adults, it is a different experience than when we were children.
 We are better able to make decisions, draw conclusions, and recognise patterns.
 We are less likely to do something just because, because we expect logical reasons and arguments to do it.
 Malcolm Knowles, an expert in adult learning, identified four principles that help us create an environment where adults learn best.